alexanderhale/home-assistant/README.md

 node-red
 ```

-See the [Node-RED documentation](https://nodered.org/docs/getting-started/android) or [this guide](https://dev.to/anthrogan/running-node-red-on-android-4fgi) to troubleshoot any issues with this step.
+See the [Node-RED documentation](https://nodered.org/docs/getting-started/android) or [this guide](https://dev.to/anthrogan/running-node-red-on-android-4fgi) to troubleshoot any issues installation.

 ## Connect Home Assistant to Node-RED
-When using Home Assistant Core, the Node-RED connection will unfortunately not show up in the Home Assistant search menu.
-It must be installed manually from [this repository](https://github.com/zachowj/hass-node-red).

-As a precaution in case the process changes with newer versions of the connection, I have not copied the setup instructions here.
+When using Home Assistant Core, the Node-RED connection must be installed manually from [this repository](https://github.com/zachowj/hass-node-red).
+In case the process changes with newer versions of the connection, I have not copied the setup instructions here.
 See the README in that repository for instructions.

-In addition to installing the connection, an Access Token must be created in Home Assistant to allow Node-RED access.
+After installing the connection, an Access Token must be created in Home Assistant to allow Node-RED access.
 Follow the instructions in [this guide](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/guide/#generate-access-token), namely:
 - Open Home Assistant in your web browser or in the companion app.
 - Click your username in the sidebar.
 - Scroll down to the Long-Lived Access Token section, and create a token.
 - Copy the token so you can use it in the next step.

 ## Connect Node-RED to Home Assistant
 The default port for Node-RED is 1880.
-The NGINX reverse proxy described above isn't configured to handle traffic to port 1880, meaning Node-RED will only be accessible from your home network.
-This is recommended because, unlike Home Assistant, Node-RED requires no username and password.
+If you want to access Node-RED from outside your home network then you can set up a port-forward, but this isn't recommended because Node-RED doesn't require a username or password.
 Access Node-RED by navigating to `http://192.168.2.xyz:1880`.

-To configure Node-RED to recognize your Home Assistant server, place an Events: all node on the working area and enter its edit menu.
+To configure Node-RED to recognize your Home Assistant server, place any Home Assistant node on the working area and enter its edit menu.
 Next to `Server`, click the edit pencil to add a new server, and follow the instructions in the UI.
-You'll need to enter the Access Token you created in Home Assistant.
 See [this post](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/guide/) for more detailed instructions.

 All set!
 You can now create complex automation flows in Node-RED.

 # Google Assistant integration with Home Assistant
 All of the elements are now in place to complete the integration of Google Assistant with Home Assistant.
 The process is well-documented and liable to change if Google changes its authentication procedure, so I will not re-write it.
 Follow the "Manual Setup" section of the [Google Assistant integration documentation](https://www.home-assistant.io/integrations/google_assistant/).

-Once the setup is complete, all your Google Home devices will appear in Home Assistant, and you can start using them for automations
+Once the setup is complete, all your Google Home devices will appear in Home Assistant, and you can start using them for automations.

 # Mosquitto MQTT Installation
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a messaging protocol for IoT devices.
 It's useful for passing around the data from sensors: for example, sensors that monitor a [laundry machine](https://www.home-assistant.io/blog/2015/08/26/laundry-automation-with-moteino-mqtt-and-home-assistant/) to sound an alarm when the laundry is complete.